Lindsey Graham campaign ad features image of opponent with digitally altered darker skin tone - KESQ

 The edited image of Harrison has garnered significant attention on social media and comes at a time of nationwide reckoning over race — a topic that has quickly defined campaign races across the country, including Harrison’s bid to unseat Graham.

-Harrison’s campaign declined to comment on the record, but directed CNN to JA Moore, a South Carolina state representative and Harrison campaign surrogate, who said he was “disgusted” by the ad.
+Harrison’s campaign declined to comment on the record Tuesday, but directed CNN to JA Moore, a South Carolina state representative and Harrison campaign surrogate, who said he was “disgusted” by the ad.

 “It’s the kind of dog-whistle politics that the Republican party has been practicing for a number of years now,” Moore said.

-Note: This story has been updated with an email from Harrison to his supporters.